 As soon as I walked into the National Centre I was in awe.
 I felt like I was in a different world.
 Everyone was so welcoming.
-I am a mental health nurse and psychotherapist so I am used to attending residential training courses with work and feel comfortable walking into a room filled with people I don’t know; however I was worried that everyone would be talking about cancer and moaning about how unfair it was.
-But I was surprised that the group didn’t spend the whole time talking about cancer and when they did they talked about cancer as an obstacle; as something they needed to acknowledge, work with and overcome.
+I am a mental health nurse and psychotherapist so I am used to attending residential training courses with work, and I feel comfortable walking into a room filled with people I don’t know.
+However, I was worried that everyone would be talking about cancer and moaning about how unfair it was.
+But I was surprised that the group didn’t spend the whole time talking about cancer and when they did they talked about it as an obstacle; as something they needed to acknowledge, work with and overcome.

 I’m quite a private person and enjoy my own company but I found meeting people in a similar situation helpful.
 I’ve learnt how healing it is to be with other people and have made a conscious decision to connect with others.
 Eating with the group at every mealtime was such a positive and healing experience.

 I wanted to get myself back and recover my dignity which had been lost during treatment.
 Coming to Penny Brohn UK helped change my thought process.
 I realised that there were things I could do to help myself and the medical approach was only one part.
 I really felt like I was getting myself back where I had been taken over by the chemotherapy.
 I’ve never been a competitive or aggressive person and it was a relief to accept that I wasn’t in a battle with the cancer but that it was something that I would need to take with me.
 Before coming to Penny Brohn UK, I was anxious about seeing cancer as something I needed to fight because I didn’t want my daughters to see it as something I could lose.